visputeaakash/mintclassics_db_analysis/README.md

 ## Overview

 This project involves conducting an exploratory data analysis for Mint Classics Company, aimed at supporting inventory-related business decisions that may lead to the closure of a storage facility.
-As an entry-level data analyst, you'll leverage MySQL Workbench to analyze a relational database, identify insights, and formulate recommendations based on the provided data.
+As an entry-level data analyst, I'll leverage MySQL Workbench to analyze a relational database, identify insights, and formulate recommendations based on the provided data.

 ## Project Scenario